 Policy 211.01: College Closings.
-When an institution is required to close due to inclement weather or other unforeseen emergencies, the President must immediately notify the Chancellor and submit a plan for making up the lost instructional days in the event that the minimum calendar as prescribed by the State Board of Education is not met.
+When an institution is required to close due to inclement weather or other unforeseen emergencies, the President must immediately notify the Chancellor and submit a plan for making up the lost instructional days in the event that the minimum calendar as prescribed by the ACCS is not met.